CiscoDevNet/terraform-provider-aci/website/docs/r/rest.html.markdown

 ```

 ## Argument Reference ##

 * `path` - (Required) ACI path where object should be created.
 Starting with api/node/mo/{parent-dn}(if applicable)/{rn of object}.json
 * `class_name` - (Optional) Which class object is being created.
 (Make sure there is no colon in the classname )
 * `content` - (Optional) Map of key-value pairs those needed to be passed to the Model object as parameters.
 Make sure the key name matches the name with the object parameter in ACI.
 * `payload` - (Optional) Freestyle JSON or YAML payload which can directly be passed to the REST endpoint added in path.
 Either of content or payload is required.
 * `dn` - (Optional) Distinguished name of object being managed.

-<strong>NOTE:</strong> We don't set the Status field explicitly, as it creates an issue with the relation objects.
+**NOTE:** We don't set the Status field explicitly, as it creates an issue with the relation objects.
 If you have requirement to pass the status field, pass it in the content.

-## Attribute Reference
+## Attribute Reference ##

 The only attribute that this resource exports is the `id`, which is set to the
 Dn of the object created by it.